Erihapeti Rehu-Murchie: Work and activism

-In 1977 she became president of the league.
-In 1979 she publicly supported the student activism of Ngā Tamatoa in the controversy around the haka party incident and later opposed the 1981 Springbok Tour.
+In 1979, she publicly supported the student activism of Ngā Tamatoa in the controversy around the haka party incident and later opposed the 1981 Springbok Tour.

-Following her three-year term as president, she became the league's research director from 1981 to 1985.
-During this time she wrote and directed a research initiative into the health of Māori women, eventually penning the landmark report Rapuora: Health and Māori Women.

 In 1988, she was appointed to the Human Rights Commission.
 She travelled to indigenous meetings under the UN and was an early proponent of the United Nations Declaration on the Rights of Indigenous People.
 She died on 5 July 1997.

 Honours

 In the 1990 New Year Honours, Rehu-Murchie was appointed a Companion of the Queen's Service Order for community service.
 In 1990, she was conferred an honorary Doctor of Laws degree by Victoria University of Wellington, and in 1993 she was awarded the New Zealand Suffrage Centennial Medal.
 She was made a Companion of the New Zealand Order of Merit, for services to the community, in the 1997 Queen's Birthday Honours.

 A fellowship in Māori health, awarded by the Health Research Council of New Zealand, is named in her honour.